KxSystems/kx-vscode/README.md

   ![Autocomplete](img/autocomplete.png)

-- Autocomplete for local and remotely connected q processes
+- Autocomplete for local and remotely connected q es

   <!-- FIXME INSERT DIAGRAM -->

 ## Execute code

 Leaning on VS Code's extensive integrations with SCMs, all code is typically stored and loaded into a VS Code workspace.
-From there, the kdb VS Code extension allows you to execute that code in a number of ways against both kdb processes and kdb Insights Enterprise endpoints.
+From there, the kdb VS Code extension allows you to execute that code in a number of ways against both q processes and kdb Insights Enterprise endpoints.

-### kdb process executing code
+### q process executing code

-There are three options, which are available from the right-click menu, for executing code against a connected kdb process:
+There are three options, which are available from the right-click menu, for executing code against a connected q process:

 - Execute current selection